Poofy Cheeks

 Heat Press Transfers VS Heat Transfer Vinyl – Heat Press Business

-Today I am explaining the difference between Heat Press Transfers and Heat Transfer Vinyl.
+Today I am explaining the difference between Heat Press Transfers (also referred to as screenprint transfers) and Heat Transfer Vinyl.
 Lately I’ve shown how I use heat press transfers for large shirt orders I get on Instagram but I still use HTV the most.

 Heat Transfer Vinyl